linq2db/docs/source/articles/sql/Window-Functions-(Analytic-Functions).md

-Support of Window Functions also known as Analytic Functions in `LINQ To DB` is based on [Oracle's Documentation](https://docs.oracle.com/cd/E11882_01/server.112/e41084/functions004.htm) and all mentioned functions are supported.
+# Window (Analytic) Functions

 Window functions are implemented as extension methods for static `Sql.Ext` property.
-For defining Partitioning and Ordering fluent syntax is used and it is closest as possible to original SQL syntax.
+For extensions generation (e.g. partitioning or ordering) fluent syntax is used.

-#### C# Syntax:
+#### Call Syntax

 ```cs
 Sql.Ext.[Function]([Parameters])
 	.Over()